-The implemented by / implements relations map the operational behavior and Performers to the system behavioral and physical entities.
-These relationship pairs enable full traceability from the operational architecture to the system architecture in the physical, requirement, or functional domain and therefore, make it easier for the systems engineering team to assess the impacts in the system architecture when changes occur within the operational architecture.
-Conversely, the reverse mapping of the system architecture entities into the entities in the operational architecture makes it easier for the systems engineering/architecture team to assess the impacts within the operational domains when changes occur in the systems architecture.
+The implemented by / implements relations map the operational behavior and Performers to the system behavioral and physical elements.
+These relation pairs enable full traceability from the operational domain into either the system's physical domain, functional domain, or both and therefore, make it easier for the systems engineering team to assess the impacts in the system domain when changes occur within the operational domain.
+Conversely, the reverse mapping of the system domain into the Performers, operational behavior, or both again makes it easier for the systems engineering/architecture team to assess the impacts within the operational domain when changes occur in the systems domain.
 See the SDG regarding Component, Function, Item, and Link.

-Figure 17 Operational to Systems Traceability
+Figure 17 Operational to Systems Traceability Table 14 Operational to Systems Traceability